danieldk/digest-pure/README.md

 ## Benchmarks

-Benchmarked on a Mac Mini 2010, 2.4GHz, using lazy *ByteString*s, best out of five.
+Benchmarked on a Mac Mini 2010, 2.4GHz, using *Data.ByteString.Lazy*, best out of five.

 ### adler32